Welcome to Dartmoor

 Find out about Dartmoor and its history, culture and wildlife, and explore the gallery here which has regularly changing exhibitions.

-South Devon Steam Railway is a seven mile line down the stunning River Dart valley between Buckfastleigh and Totnes in the south west.
+South Devon Railway is a seven mile line running down the stunning River Dart valley.
+It runs between Buckfastleigh, the main station, and Totnes in the south west of the country.
+S

 Get really close to adorable miniature Shetland ponies and miniature Mediterranean donkeys.